In this article:

 We control these changes with a spreadsheet that we call a “rules sheet,” because they provide “rules” for our app.
-You can see a template sheet here:
+You can see the template sheets here:

-You can make a copy of this sheet to fill in with your own SEO rules.
-The sheet does contain examples, so be sure to delete unwanted rules before publishing.
+You can make a copy of these sheets to fill in with your own SEO rules.
+The sheets do contain examples, so be sure to delete unwanted rules before publishing.
 Please note that each sheet can contain a maximum of 10,000 URLs.

-Each tab on the template controls a different type of SEO change listed above.
+Each template sheet controls a different type of SEO change listed above.